LennonLab/mutual-dorm/README.md

 ### Non-spatial model

+In its present form, this non-spatial model contains several unanticipated behaviors.
 Work out bugs with non-spatial IBM

-To see what the effect of dormancy is in this spatial contextParameter scans for spatial model for proper behavior
+### Spatial model

+There are several steps to be taken that will ensure the spatial model is behaving properly.